pgroudas/handbook/README.md

 You'll often want to run a script on different data sets or with different conditions.
 Script parameters allow you to run the same Hawk script with different parameters.

+### Before Parameterization

-Let's take an example of a script that analyzes New York Stock Exchange (NYSE) data.
-Imagine that we have a script that analyzes data for only the Apple Inc. (APPL) stock:
+Let's take an example of a script that processes New York Stock Exchange (NYSE) data.
+Imagine that our script is filtered to look at data for only the Apple Inc. (APPL) stock.
+Before being parameterized, our script looks like:

     -- load up the NYSE daily price data
 	nyse_daily_prices = LOAD 's3n://hawk-example-data/NYSE/daily_prices'